 All Rights Reserved.

-Father Hanly’s homily for 4th Sunday of Advent, Year C, was delivered on 20th December 2009.
+Father Hanly’s sermon for Fourth Sunday of Advent, Year C, was delivered on 20th December 2009.

 If you would like to use our transcript of this sermon (updated 2018), please contact us at firstname.lastname@example.org for permission.